Vridhi-Wadhawan/rag-politics-qa-llamaindex/README.md

 # Retrieval-Augmented Question Answering (RAG) on Indian Prime Ministers

-This project implements an end-to-end **Retrieval-Augmented Question Answering (RAG)** system to answer fact-based political questions using Wikipedia data on Indian Prime Ministers.
+This repository implements an end-to-end **Retrieval-Augmented Question Answering (RAG)** system for answering fact-based political questions using Wikipedia data on Indian Prime Ministers.

-The focus of this repository is on **RAG system design, retrieval quality, and evaluation** — not on model fine-tuning or prompt-only experimentation.
+The project emphasizes **RAG system design, retrieval quality, and evaluation methodology** rather than model fine-tuning or prompt-only experimentation.

 ---